babelouest/hoel/README.md

 All clauses are separated by an `AND` operator.

-As en axample, here is a json object and its generated where clause:
+As en axample, here is a JSON object and its generated where clause:

 JSON object:
 ```javascript